-If you are experiencing financial problems because of a personal injury you or a member of your family has sustained, you should consult a specialist adviser, for example, a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you are experiencing financial problems because of a personal injury you or a member of your family has sustained, you should consult a specialist adviser, for example, a Citizens Advice Bureau - where to get advice.

 There are a number of voluntary organisations and schemes that may be able to give support to people who have been injured, or whose partners, friends or relatives have been injured or killed.